ahwillia/HiddenMarkovModel.jl/README.md

 **Note:** There is now a registered package [HiddenMarkovModels.jl](https://github.com/BenConnault/HiddenMarkovModels.jl).
-This packages is no longer maintained (but it still works).
+This package is no longer maintained (but it still works).

 ## HiddenMarkovModel.jl
 This is an old module for fitting Hidden Markov Models in Julia.
 Also check out [ToyHMM.jl](https://github.com/ahwillia/ToyHMM.jl), for a simple implementation of a discrete HMM in Julia.